badsyntax/SassBeautify/README.md

 You can use this plugin to convert from different types.
 For example, if you create a blank .scss file, then copy in a block of CSS code, you can use this plugin to convert the CSS to SCSS.
-Note that the entire file will have to be in a certain format for the conversion to work correctly.
+Note that the entire file will have to be in the correct format for the conversion to work correctly.

 Run the conversion commands from the command palette: